There are a few important things to note about this most unpredictable school...

 School caretaker Argus Filch and his cat, Mrs Norris, have a strong dislike of Hogwarts students, but Hagrid – Keeper of Keys – more than makes up for it.
 He lives in a hut on the school grounds and Fang, his giant black boarhound, is much friendlier than Mrs Norris.

 Hogwarts’ walls are covered with paintings and portraits, the subjects of which move freely from frame to frame.
 Gryffindor’s common room is guarded by the Fat Lady, in her pink silk dress.
 If that wasn’t enough, the antique suits of armour like to wander about as well.

 Hogwarts’ grounds are full of mysterious things – from magical plants in the school greenhouses to creatures lurking in the Forbidden Forest and cavernous tunnels that can comfortably house a mountain troll, the Potions classroom and an underground harbour.

 The Great Hall, with its enchanted ceiling, is a centre of feasting excellence.
 The breakfasts are incredible, but it’s the special occasions you want to look out for.
 Every kind of food you could possibly imagine appears on those tables.
 Even mint humbugs.

 Students’ letters are delivered by owls that stay in the Hogwarts owlery, which is one post office we wouldn’t mind queuing up for.

 Hogwarts’ library contains books about seriously nasty magic, available to students studying advanced Defence Against the Dark Arts.
-If you get one down from the shelf without permission, it will scream at you.
-Seriously.
+If you get one down from the shelf without permission, it will quite simply scream at you.